Rockies vs Marlins Odds, Spread, and Total

 Rockies vs Marlins Betting Trends

-- Colorado is 3-6 SU in its last nine games against Miami.
+- Colorado is 4-2 SU in its last six games against Miami.

-- Colorado is 1-7 SU in its last eight games on the road.

-- The total has gone under in six of Miami's last nine games.
+- The total has gone under in four of Miami's last five games.

 Rockies vs Marlins Injury Reports